-This activity has been submitted to the Western Multi-State Division for approval to award contact hours.
-The Western Multi-State Division is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+This continuing nursing education activity was approved by the Western Multi-State Division, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 To understand the emerging role of percutaneous coronary intervention in unprotected left main disease and the relative outcomes compared to surgical therapy.

 To gain a practical appreciation of new and novel step platforms and their application in informed interventional practice.